 While VPN is useful in providing access to restricted websites using remote servers, it may also cause problems in clearing the DNS cache.
 The issue arises when VPN settings override the native network settings.

-All you have to do is launch the VPN app or web browser extension.
-Then click the corresponding button to turn it off.
+To turn it off, you just have to launch the VPN app or web browser extension and click the corresponding button.

 turn off VPN